briandeheus/nots/README.md

 ### What's next?

-Nots does storing and querying data pretty well, but like all databases it needs extra content to be truly convenient.
+Nots does storing and querying data pretty well, but like all databases it needs to be wrapped to be truly convenient.
-It's up to you, as a developer, to make this content!
+It's up to you, as a developer, to make this happen!

 For example, I use the following shell function to manage my todo list: